RentDynamics/ng-forms/README.md

 ### Datepicker ```rd-datepicker```
-this datepicker might be useful to you if you need a regular date-picker component w/quick-access-buttons (ie. reporting datepicker)
+This datepicker might be useful to you if you need a regular date-picker component w/quick-access-buttons (ie. reporting datepicker)

-- if you need a date-range picker, refer to the Rangepicker component defined below
+- If you need a date-range picker, refer to the Rangepicker component defined below
-- allows you to define the html for the [rd-datepicker-toggle-button] and the [rd-datepicker-quick-access-button] array
+- Allows you to define the html for the [rd-datepicker-toggle-button] and the [rd-datepicker-quick-access-button] array

-#### example
+#### Example

 ```HTML